Reasons to Sell Your Home

 Now that the economy is beginning to recover and people are returning to work, many homeowners are wondering if they should sell their homes.

-Of course, if you just refinanced or don’t think you can afford your next house, it may be best to wait a short while.
-While selling could work in your favor, a short supply of fairly priced homes could also force you to settle and purchase a home you don’t really like.
+Of course, if you just refinanced or don’t think you can afford your next house, it may be best to wait.
+While you could receive substantial proceeds from the sale of your home, a low supply of fairly priced properties could also force you to pay more for your next house than you want to or are able to.

 Still, if you’re in the market for a new home, now is the ideal time to sell.
-Here are a few more reasons why 2021 is the year to list your house and find the home of your dreams.
+Read on to find out why 2021 is the year to list your current house and find the home of your dreams with one of our 518 real estate agents.

 1. Low Mortgage Rates

-These rates are also good news for those who wish to upgrade their homes or take out a second mortgage to purchase their next home.
-Instead of paying out the wazoo for another mortgage and receiving little to no return on home improvement investments, they’ll both save and make money in the long run.
+These rates are also good news for those who wish to upgrade their homes or take out a second mortgage to purchase their next property.
+Instead of paying too much for another mortgage and receiving little to no return on home improvement investments, they’ll both save and make money in the long run.

 2. Higher Home Values